Skip to content

 Full sitemap ↗

-Everything you need to evaluate AI review and change control.
+Everything you need to evaluate AI review and automated code verification.

 Critique v4

-Control Board, Change Passports, gate → review → merge phases, and why comment-only review bots are not enough for agent-authored PRs.
+Sandbox-powered safe merging, Control Board policy, verification records per PR, and why comment-only review bots are not enough for agent-authored code.

 Open